SK53/indicia-docs/developing/warehouse/kohana-conventions.rst

   and so forth.
 There is nothing stopping a model class being stored in a different folder or having a typo in the file name for example.

-The principle of convetion over configuration means that the Kohana framework avoids the necessity for extensive configuration files by publishing conventions regarding things like class names, file names and locations.
+The principle of convention over configuration means that the Kohana framework avoids the necessity for extensive configuration files by publishing conventions regarding things like class names, file names and locations.
 The framework code can then be written with the assumption that the conventions are followed and